+ECTS, e.g, in MLD 560 Visualisation and Digital Design-GIS, MLD 650 Thesis & Major Design Tutorial, and MLD 660 Thesis & Major Design that it is ensured that within each course, the amount of hours per ECTS credit complies with the ECTS standards, and that the total amount of hours per week does not exceed 40 hours of work.
+We guarantee that within each course, the amount of hours for ECTS complies with ECTS standards and that the total amount of hours a week does not exceed 40 hours of work.
+Compliance 2.2 Practical training Not applicable Choose level of compliance: 2.3 Student assessment Partially compliant Compliance that for the students to build on their personal portfolio, the total amount of credits allotted group work in the Design studios, does not exceed 20%.
 We have checked and updated the credit rating for the group work in the studio.
-Choose an item.
+Compliance that in group work, students submit a signed sheet specifying each students relative contribution by percentage to the group work.
 We have introduced the rule that, in group work, students must present a signed sheet specifying the relative percentage contribution of each student to the group work.
-Assessment for Studio projects Analysis (understanding programme and context) 10% Choose an item.
-Concept (innovation, speculation, poetics) 30% Design Development (refinement, resolution, completeness, coherence) 35% Communication & Presentation (clear, comprehensive, concise and logical) 10% Group Project 10% Participation In Class 5% we integrated course descriptions and coordinated teaching methodology and student assessment throughout the program Choose an item.
-In the three Design Studio courses, the presence of two teachers and an assistant is always ensured to ensure perfect tutoring for the students Choose an item.
-The evaluation of each course has been adapted to each courseAssessment for written assignmentsContent of ideas 40%Structure15%Presentation10% Choose an item. credit rating for the group work in the studio.We have introduced the rule that, in group work, students must present a signed sheet specifying the relative percentage contribution of each student to the group work.Assessment for Studio projectsAnalysis (understanding programme and context)programme and context)10% Concept (innovation, speculation, poetics) 30%Design Development (refinement, resolution, completeness, coherence)35% Communication & Presentation (clear, comprehensive, concise and logical)Group Project10% Participation In Class 5%In the three Design Studio courses, the programIn the three Design Studio courses, the presence of two teachers and an assistant is always ensured to ensure perfect tutoring for the studentsThe evaluation of each course has been adapted to each courseAssessment for written assignments Content of ideas 40% Structure
+Assessment for Studio projects Compliance Analysis (understanding programme and context) 10% Concept (innovation, speculation, poetics) 30% Design Development (refinement, resolution, completeness, coherence) 35% that more detailed course descriptions should be developed and that teaching methodology and assessment corresponds across the program.
+Communication & Presentation (clear, comprehensive, concise and logical) 10% Group Project 10% Participation In Class 5% we integrated course descriptions and coordinated teaching methodology and student assessment throughout the program Compliance that sufficient tutoring is provided throughout the Design Studio courses, (minimum of 30 min per week perstudent).
+In the three Design Studio courses, the presence of two teachers and an assistant is always ensured to ensure perfect tutoring for the students Compliance that the grading of each course is tailored to each course.
+The evaluation of each course has been adapted to each courseAssessmentforwrittenassignmentsContent of ideas 40%Structure15%Content of ideas 40%Structure15%Presentation10%Language10%Research20%Participation In Class5%Assessment for Studio projectsAnalysis (understanding programme and context)10%Concept (innovation, speculation, poetics)30%Design Development (refinement, resolution, completeness, coherence)35%Communication & Presentation (clear, comprehensive, concise and logical)10%Group ProjectGroup Project10%Struction Compliance